Note: My Web pages are best viewed with style sheets enabled.

 Wind speeds (mph) are average (not peak) low and high, midnight to midnight (subject to later correction for diary entries posted before the end of the day).
 I also indicate peak wind gusts parenthetically when they are significantly high.

 Rain is in inches.
-Rain amounts are omitted after 60 consecutive days elapse without any measurable amount.
-Season is the cumulative amount of rainfall from 1 October until 30 September of the following year.
+Season is the cumulative amount of rainfall from 1 October until 30 September of the following year (our "rain-year").
 Week is the cumulative amount of measurable rainfall from noon seven days ago until noon of the indicated date.
-If no rain fell in that period, Days since last is reported.
+If no measurable rain fell in that period, Days since last is reported.

 The signature line I use when writing messages about my garden includes the following: